sh1ftchg/FMLJ9/readme.md

 # Forge Mod Loader Java 9 Interop
 A mouthful, isn't it?
 That's why I called it "Shifty".
 This project brings bleeding edge java 9 to the minecraft modding masses.

+## UPDATE: TODO/OTHER
+- Make it easier for the plebian.
+Like, I made assumptions that people might not realize when I wrote the instructions: When you compile ShiftyClassLoader.java, java itself WILL look for it in the mod directory but under its package within that directory.
+Unless FML does something screwy to the DEFAULT java behavior...
+IE. <mod directory>/com/sh1ftchg/java9/ShiftyClassLoader<and its anonymous/named inners>.class
+- Discovered that @LexManos is an [anti-intellectualist](https://gist.github.com/sh1ftchg/06425b5088521cd76390fae358c57d88)?
+Who knew?

 ## Instructions

 Checkout the repo if you want...
 But really, all you need is ShiftyClassLoader.java.